 Color: Copper gold.

 Nose: Rich and sweet.
 Fruity.
 Waxy apple skin.
-Funky raisins and cherry water.
-The initial fruity acidity is quite thin so after a while you don’t small it anymore.
-IF you use a lid for a while the acidity gets concentrated and is noticeable again.
+Funky raisins, honey and cherry water.
+The initial fruity acidity is quite thin so after a while you don’t smell it anymore.
+If you use a lid for a while, the acidity gets concentrated and is noticeable again.
 Without this acidity, this is a dark and brooding offering.
 A bit goth I would say.
-Damp earth and slightly rotting leaves n the forest floor.
-Smells quite sweet and underneath there is quite some vanilla as well.
-Dusty and notes of dull wet wood mixed in with toffee and caramel.
+Damp earth and slightly rotting leaves on forest floor.
+Still smells quite toffee-sweet and underneath there is some vanilla as well.
+Dusty with notes of dull wet wood mixed in with more toffee and caramel.
 Quite aromatic but at the same time sweet and syrupy.
 A two-faced puppy this is.
-Put a lid on it and its more fruity and acidic, let it breathe and it becomes more brooding.
-Very interesting.
+Put a lid on it, and its more fruity and acidic, let it breathe and it becomes more brooding.
+Very interesting malt though.
+Smells nice and appetizing.

 Taste: Almond and toffee sweetness (which dissipates quickly).
+Lots of toffee.
 Short licorice attack.
 Apple skins and apple aroma’s more akin to Calvados.
 Very nutty (Sherry) this is.
 Probably a Sherry that aged under flor, so not from our usual Oloroso and PX casks.
 No, this is more Fino or Amontillado.
 Wine people believe this is Sherry royalty, much better than Oloroso and PX, which are the most popular casks for ageing Whisky these days.
 Just check out the bottlings of Glendronach.
 Having said that it, obviously doesn’t automatically mean the Whisky is better off as well.
-Quite some wood, with a slight bitter edge, but also vegetal bitterness, like you get from biting fresh leaves.
+This has some wood, with a slight bitter edge, but also vegetal bitterness, like you get from biting fresh leaves.
 Strange?
 Get out of your chair then and spend some more time in nature!
-The finish isn’t as long as expected and the aftertaste is quite anonymous as well.
+The body starts big, but gets light quickly and the finish isn’t as long as expected, and the aftertaste, with a strange chemical fruitiness to it, is otherwise, with, paper, sweet toffee and caramel, quite anonymous too.
+One to take in in big gulps, to maximize the flavour.
+Seems likeable, but also a bit unbalanced and short.
+Many flaws, but still likeable.